People have turned to parks, playgrounds, and other outdoor recreation facilities to...

 Unique Public Spaces with Unique Features

 Concrete starts as a liquid – using high strength concrete mix designs, precast concrete elements are designed to be a permanent and attractive part of public plazas and shopping centres.
+The shopping center custom light also designed by Langchu to match the concrete starts.

 Anything is Possible!
 From a clay model concept to 12 foot salmon